zafargilani/stcs/README.md

  * Bot Functionality - the automated program or [bot](https://github.com/mispy/twitter_ebooks) manages a twitter account, following, retweeting, etc.
  * URL analyzer - provides algorithms to retrieve urls and detect malware.
 It can be extended to work as a proxy, in order to inject functionality into linked pages.
  * URL shortener - [shortener](https://github.com/jpmcgrath/shortener) rails project to generate shortened urls and interact with the bot.
+ * Stweeler classifier (rfclassifier) - a python project that uses [scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) toolkit to classify Twitter accounts as 'bot' or 'human'.
+It utilises Random Forests ensemble classification method and only the most meaningful 22 features (discerned from our detailed [characterisation study](https://arxiv.org/abs/1704.01508)) to produce an accurate output.
  * BotOrNot - [botornot](https://github.com/truthy/botornot-python) is a python project to find if a Twitter account is an automated program (bot) or human.

 ## Getting started